Legitblock/hovercraft/hovercraft.rst

 .. image:: hovercraft.jpg

-The merge of git and blockchain!
+The convergence of git and blockchain!

 .. note::